mar10/persisto/README.md

 $.when(
   // Page must be loaded
   $.ready,
-  // PersistentObjects must be pulled store.ready
+  // PersistentObject must be pulled store.ready

 ).done(function(){